DAGWorks-Inc/hamilton/docs/best-practices/code-organization.rst

 Hamilton forces you to put your code into modules that are distinct from where you run your code.

-You'll soon find that a single python module does not make sense, and so you'll organically start to (very likely) put like functions with like functions, i.e. thus creating domain specific modules --> *use this to your development advantage!*
+You'll soon find that a single python module does not make sense, and so you'll organically start to (very likely) put like functions with like functions, i.e. thus creating domain specific modules --> `use this to your development advantage!`

 At Stitch Fix we:

-1. Use modules to model team thinking, e.g. date\_features.py.
+#.
+Use modules to model team thinking, e.g. date\_features.py.
-2. Use modules to helps isolate what you’re working on.
+#.
+Use modules to helps isolate what you’re working on.
-3. Use modules to replace parts of your Hamilton dataflow very easily for different contexts.
+#.
+Use modules to replace parts of your Hamilton dataflow very easily for different contexts.

 Team thinking
 -------------